chipoglesby/chipoglesby.github.io/_posts/blog/2018-03-27-location-history.md

 all of the processing power to Google BigQuery which I can run for free since I have [free tier of GCP](https://cloud.google.com/free/).

-Today I'll sharing the `bash` scrip that I've written to automate extracting, uploading and storing the information.
+Today I will share the `bash` scripr that I've written to automate extracting, uploading and storing the information.

 Let's take a look at the script: